The “satellite city” system

 Since PMM took over the registration process there is no official list of open and closed cities for registration of Syrians and non-Syrians but stakeholders can receive information upon request from the PDMM.
 The situation also changes according to capacity.

-Since May 2022, it is against the law for any region or area in Türkiye to have a population of foreign nationals that is more than one-quarter of the total population.
+Since May 2022, it is prohibited by PMM for any region or area in Türkiye to have a population of foreign nationals that is more than one-quarter of the total population.
 This includes both people who have made Türkiye their permanent home and those who are merely visiting the country.
 This rule has been given the name the 25 percent limit or the 25 percent rule.
-781 neighbourhoods in different provinces are now closed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of newborns and instances of nuclear family reunification.
-Because of this, no non-Turkish national will be able to select any of these 781 neighborhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places.
-Adana, Ankara, İstanbul, İzmir, Muğla, and Antalya are some of the cities that fall into this category, along with a great number of others.[4]
+As of 1 July 2022, 1169 neighbourhoods in different provinces are now closed to foreign nationals seeking address registrations for temporary protection, international protection, and residence permits, as well as changes to their city of residence if they are foreign nationals with residence permits or are under temporary or international protection, with the exception of new-borns and instances of nuclear family reunification.
+Because of this, no non-Turkish national will be able to select any of these 1169 neighbourhoods in Türkiye as their registered address for official matters, nor will they be able to ask the authorities to change their address to any of these places.
+In total, 58 got impacted by this new policy and Adana, Ankara, İstanbul, İzmir, Muğla, and Antalya are some of the cities that fall into this category.[6]

 Travelling outside the “satellite city” and sanctions